History - Four decades of the 911 Turbo

 This 964 is usually regarded as the modern 911 though sharing a body that looks very much like the 930 before it.
 The introduction of power steering and ABS helps but the greatest leap was the Sports Tiptronic transmission though only for the normal Carrera models.
 Still with the G50 5-speed manual transmission 0-100 km/h was cleared in just 5.0 seconds and gave the 911 Turbo 3.3 a top speed of 270 km/h.

-When Porsche updated this model in 1993 to the 911 Turbo 3.6 power was increased by 40 bhp now developing maximum output of 360 bhp.
+When Porsche updated this model (considered the 4th generation 911 Turbo) in 1993 to the 911 Turbo 3.6 power was increased by 40 bhp now developing maximum output of 360 bhp.
 The bodywork sprouted a wilder (993-look) rear wing and got more bling in its alloy wheels.
 The power increase helped cut the 0-100 km/h time to 4.8 seconds and moved top speed to 280 km/h.
 Later they developed the lightweight 381 bhp 964 Turbo S and thus began the legacy of the 911 Turbo S.

 Entering the 1994 model year, the 964 model series was replaced by the 993.
 But the new Turbo in the 911 model range took a bit more time coming, the next Turbo generation entering the market in 1995 and immediately setting a new standard once again: The power unit of this 911 Turbo based on the air-cooled 3.6-litre engine of the 911 Carrera and featuring two turbochargers developed maximum output of 408 bhp at 5750 rpm.